Chen, Chesed v’Rachamim

 DISCLAIMER – the authors and promoters of the articles and videos that we place here are mostly not connected in any way to KOL HATOR and may well not share our views and interpretations.
 We do however thank them for their insight and pointers that confirm our understanding and often broaden our insight.

 In Parashat Mishpatim we read the rules of owning Jewish slaves.
-The practice is strongly discouraged, and the Torah stipulates that all Jewish slaves must be set free, their debts cancelled, every seven years.
-This practice protects Jewish slaves from being held as indentured servants for extended periods of time, and emphasizes the dignity of all, no matter social status.
+The practice is strongly discouraged, and the Torah stipulates that all Jewish slaves must be set free, their debts canceled, every seven years.
+This practice protects Jewish slaves from being held as indentured servants for extended periods of time and emphasizes the dignity of all, no matter social status.

 In the Haftarah for Parashat Mishpatim, Jeremiah berates the people of Judah for keeping Jewish slaves against God’s wishes, and predicts that Jerusalem will be conquered because of the people’s disrespect for God.

 This prophecy comes as a result of the Babylonian invasion of Judah led by Nebuchadnezzar, king of Babylon.
 In 588 BCE, Nebuchadnezzar’s forces surrounded Jerusalem, laying siege to the holy city.
-Inside the city’s walls the Jewish elite agreed to release all of their Jewish slaves in order to induce God’s forgiveness and add to the manpower available for the defence of Jerusalem.
+Inside the city’s walls, the Jewish elite agreed to release all of their Jewish slaves in order to induce God’s forgiveness and add to the manpower available for the defense of Jerusalem.
 But when Nebuchadnezzar suddenly lifts the siege, the slave owners cancel the release of their slaves.

 The Importance of Covenants